FlaviaBastos/shell-history/README.md

 * Go (golang) is a compiled, multi-platform language with an outstanding standard library, which will produce self-contained binaries for easy deployment and no dependency hell.

 * Python is a popular, decently performing scripting language, also with an outstanding standard library.
-A huge number of 3rd party libraries is also available to be added if necessary
+A huge number of 3rd party libraries are also available to be added if necessary.

 * Django is a web app framework built on Python, applying the DRY principle and lots of "free" features, like admin interface.
-Its MVC also makes it easy to interact directly with the models using APIs, which we will do from the remote daemon
+Its MVC also makes it easy to interact directly with the models using APIs, which we will do from the remote daemon.

 * gRPC is a high performance, open-source universal RPC framework backed by Google, which excels in small calls and is highly efficient over the wire.